Request A Viewing

 What happens on Public Bank Holidays?

 The nursery is closed on public bank holidays.
 If your child’s session falls on a public bank holiday, we will charge you as per the industry standard.
 We still pay our staff on these days.
 However, unlike other nurseries, we charge 10% less for sessions on Mondays and Fridays.
 This discount accumulates over the year to a sum which adequately compensates for the public bank holiday charges.
 On a 50 week year this is a discount of 5 sessions per year.

 However, unlike other nurseries, we charge 10% less for sessions on Fridays.
 This discount accumulates over the year to a sum which adequately compensates for Friday Inset days.

 What happens on Spring Break Maintenance/Christmas Closed Weeks?

 Can my child do extra sessions?

 Yes, we understand that you may require extra sessions for your child at nursery.
 We will look at our availability and do our best to accommodate your request.
-Please complete our ‘Extra Sessions Form’ which is available to download on our parent’s area or at reception.
+Please complete your request on the EY portal.

 Can I change my child’s permanent sessions?